ray5fjdeci/ray5fjdeci.github.com/_posts/2017-06-27-the-goals-idea.md

 ---
 layout: post
+excerpt: >
+  This is the first idea I'm testing.
+The idea is one I've had for a while, since my time at GE.
+I'd like to see if I can get this hashed out and tested, quickly.
 ---

 The first idea I'll be testing is one that I've had for a while.
 The description I had from [the Ideas list]({% post_url 2017-06-26-list-of-ideas %}) is this: